Early Childhood @ MCC Frequently Asked Questions

 Do you offer meals during the school day?

-Our onsite Kosher kitchen provides balanced and nutritious meals (daily breakfast, lunch and snack) to all children enrolled.
-In consideration of children who have allergies, and as a safety precaution, outside food is not permitted (with the exception of breast-milk for younger children).
+Our on-site kosher-style kitchen provides balanced and nutritious meals (daily breakfast, lunch, and snack) to all children enrolled.
+In consideration of children who have allergies, and as a safety precaution, outside food is not permitted (with the exception of breast milk for younger children).

 What are your tuition rates?